Metaswitch/clearwater-readthedocs/SIP Interface Specifications.md

 *   Support for this is mandatory according to [TS 24.229](http://www.3gpp.org/ftp/Specs/html-info/24229.htm), but it does not describe any particular use cases.
 *   Transparent to proxy components, so supported by Clearwater.

+### P-Access-Network-Info, P-Associated-URI, P-Called-Party-ID, P-Charging-Function-Address, P-Charging-Vector and P-Visited-Network-ID headers ([RFC 3455](http://www.ietf.org/rfc/rfc3455.txt))

+*   Defines various private headers specifically for IMS.
+*   P-Access-Network-Info is added to incoming messages by the UE or the P-CSCF to provide information about the access network and possibly the UEs location within the network (for example cell).
+IMS specifications talk about various uses for this information, including routing emergency calls, an alternative to ï¿½phone-contextï¿½ for interpreting dialled digits, determining the security scheme.
+This header is supported by Clearwater.
+*   P-Associated-URI is returned by registrar to include the list of alternative user identities defined for the IMS subscription.
+This header is supported by Clearwater.
+*   P-Called-Party-ID is added to a SIP request by an IMS network to ensure the called UE knows which of the user identities within the IMS subscription was actually called.
+This header is supported by Clearwater.
+*   P-Charging-Function-Address and P-Charging-Vector headers are both related to billing, and not yet supported in Clearwater.
+*   P-Visited-Network-ID is used when roaming to identify the network the user has roamed to.
+The specs say it is a free-form string, and should be used to check that there is a roaming agreement in place.
+Clearwater supports receiving this header, but does not check its value.

 ### Symmetric SIP response routing ([RFC 3581](http://www.ietf.org/rfc/rfc3581.txt))

 *   Defines how SIP responses should be routed to ensure they traverse NAT pinholes.